Connecting People and Places

 We’d been living nearby throughout the 3 years it had taken to get planning permission and had ample opportunity to observe, survey and map the land.
 This gave us the chance to get to know Berllan Dawel and with the support and confidence of the permaculture design process, we were able to devise a creative design that would meet our wishes to transform the bare pasture into a diverse and resilient haven for ourselves and other species.
 We’d also had the experience of building the hobbit house a few years earlier and the steep hillside was perfect for earth sheltered dwellings, matched by the resources of ample larch ready for thinning in the shared woodland

 One of our management objectives for planning permission to be able to live and build in the open countryside is that ‘the natural wealth and biodiversity of the land will be enhanced.’
 To a permaculturist this is a pure and joyful motivator; we began with the windbreaks that would multi-function as firewood, privacy screen, join existing wildlife corridors, provide craft and edible yields, create habitat and a feeling of sanctuary and serve as erosion control on the steep edges of our field.
-Now in 2018, over 10,000 trees, shrubs and plants have been planted and 6 ponds have been created over the years at Berllan Dawel.
+By 2018, over 10,000 trees, shrubs and plants have been planted and 6 ponds have been created over the years at Berllan Dawel.
 As the species and location of the above were designed and chosen for their contribution to biodiversity, habitat, mitigation of climate change and resilience, they continue to contribute to these objectives, increasingly so as they spread and grow to maturity.
 Substantial populations of small mammals, bird life and insects now reside on this plot.

 The bare east field in 2009, first trees planted, just visible in the foreground.